aminuzz/Bandit-CTF-Journey/level3.md

 cat spaces \\ in\\ this\\ filename
 ```
 Either of those methods told the shell to treat the whole thing as one file name, and I was able to read the password for `bandit3`.

+## 💡Bonus Tip
+You can press the Tab key after typing part of the filename `(spaces)` and the shell will auto-complete it with the correct escaping or quoting, saving time and avoiding mistakes.

 ## 🧠 Key Learnings
 - Spaces in the filename must be either quoted `("file name")` or escaped `(file\\ name)`.